 Both Williams and Browning made excellent performances.
 Browning’s portrayal of Lizzie and her gradual process of going insane added tremendously to the film and its impact.
 In addition, Williams also portrays a very reserved, fragile, woman that fits into her character flawlessly adding another element to the film.

 What is interesting about The Perfection is you learn that during Charlotte and Lizzie’s training as cello players, they were mentally, physically and sexually abused for years.
 As a result, when they encounter each other, there is an instant level of comfort that turns into a sexual relationship.
 One interpretation of this circumstance could be that both women, having very dark and disturbing pasts, feel that being with another woman is a safer option and they are tired of abuse from men because that’s all they were accustomed to.
 Another reason could be because they have a similar history which also adds to their comfort with one another.
 That being said, these are only some ways one could interpret the meaning behind these circumstances.

-In conclusion, Grave Reviews gives The Perfection, 3 out of 5 graves.
 The story and gore aspects of the film lacked in the above-mentioned areas.
 However, the performance and plot were interesting nevertheless.